jasmine97xuereb/optimal-monitor/README.md

 # A Synthesis Tool for Optimal Monitors in a Branching-Time Setting

-A prototype tool using OCaml that generates the strongest monitorable consequence from arbitrary branching-time rechHML formula.
+A prototype tool using OCaml that generates the strongest monitorable consequence from arbitrary branching-time rechHML formulas.

 ## Getting Started